-Fairness in queueing systems has been an active topic in the stochastic modelling research community [14].
+Fairness in queueing systems has been an active topic in the stochastic modelling research community [19].
 Perhaps the most fundamental questions in this domain are "What does it mean to be fair?" and "How can fairness be measured?".
 In the literature this is still a point of debate.
 That is, there does not exist a universally agreed upon definition of fairness.
 Moreover, different definitions of fairness may be in direct conflict or be of questionable applicability in certain contexts.
 We do not aim to determine which previously defined metrics are better than others.
 Rather, we offer a notion of fairness which is motivated by past definitions while looking to address some of the concerns these past metrics raise.
 Specifically, we propose using the slowdown variance (SDV) as a metric for fairness.

 In order to understand the motivations behind our proposal, one must first understand how fairness has been presented in the research community.
-There are two fundamental views of fairness to consider: temporal fairness and proportional fairness.
+There are two fundamental views of fairness to consider: temporal fairness (also referred to as seniority-based fairness) and proportional fairness.
 Temporal fairness suggests that jobs should be served in order of their seniority.
-That is, if job $J_1$ arrives before job $J_2$ , then job $J_1$ should be completed before $J_2$ .
+That is, if job J_1 arrives before job J_2 , then job J_1 should be completed before J_2 .
 A variety of fairness metrics such as politeness and order fairness provide means to measure a policy's temporal fairness.
 Our work does not discuss temporal fairness or its measures in any level of detail.
-For further reading, we direct the interested reader to [3,13].
+For further reading, we direct the interested reader to [3,18].
 Instead, our work focuses on, and is inspired by, the notion of proportional fairness.
 Proportional fairness posits that a job's response time should be proportional to its size.
 That is, informally, if a small job arrives shortly after a large job, it may be fair for the small job to complete before the large job does.
 In other words, the longer a job is going to take to serve the more fair it is that it waits in queue.
+For a comprehensive discussion and comparison of metrics pertaining to both temporal and proportional fairness, we direct the reader to [5].

-Popular metrics for evaluating fairness are often times measures of the system's slowdown [4,5,8-10,12,15,16].
+Popular metrics for evaluating fairness are often times measures of the system's slowdown [6, 7, 10-12, 17, 20, 21].
 Here, slowdown is defined as R/S, where R is the response time of a job and S is its size or service time (this work uses the two interchangeably for ease of exposition).
 The justification of this metric stems from the proportionality principle; it is fair that a job has a response time proportional to its service time (larger jobs should wait longer).
 It is worth noting that while researchers look to the slowdown as a base for fairness, slowdown is also considered a measure of performance; the response time is present in the numerator.